WISE@NY – Learning Revolutions: Creating Educational Environments for Empowerment and Inclusion

 Allies of Empowerment

 Find inspiration in the stories of those who are challenging the status quo and empowering communities around them.
-In this talk series, change makers will dig deep to share their stories of empowerment for other “Allies” to join their movement.
+In this talk series, change makers dug deep to share their stories of empowerment for other “Allies” to join their movement.

 Envisioning the Future of Schools